dragged9698/Kano-docs/home.md

 title: Home
 description: Homepage for Kano's Wiki
 published: true
-date: 2025-07-15T15:04:00.740Z
+date: 2025-07-15T15:13:43.891Z
 tags:
 editor: markdown
 dateCreated: 2025-07-15T04:57:33.724Z
 ---

 # Game Features
 > Welcome to the one and only destination you need for all things related to Kano!
-The wiki is currently under construction, but feel free to make any contributions either through directly through here or via github.
+The wiki is currently under construction, but feel free to make any contributions either through here or via github.
 {.is-info}
 ## Core Gameplay
 - [<img class="items" src="https://oldschool.runescape.wiki/images/Inventory.png?d4795" width="30" height="27">Items *Custom items that were implemented and developed by and exclusively for Kano*](/items/index)